-Not only do pantries happily satisfy our constant search for more kitchen storage ideas but, let’s face it, they look damn good doing it.
-The essence of all pantry designs is to showcase the very best of bespoke cabinetry packed with clever storage options – such as shallow shelves inside the door for herbs and spices, to deeper shelves for dry foods and neat baskets for organising fruit and vegetables.
+Not only do pantries happily satisfy our constant search for more kitchen storage ideas but, let's face it, they look damn good doing it.
+The essence of all pantry designs is to showcase the best of bespoke cabinetry packed full of innovative storage options - such as spice racks, deep shelves and sockets for appliances, and neat baskets for fruit and veg.
 Plus, they come in shapes, sizes and styles to suit every scheme.

 Kitchen pantry ideas